Here’s Everything You Should Know About the Supplementary Retirement Scheme (SRS) Account

 If you participate in SRS, you must invest your SRS funds in something or another.
 Otherwise, leaving it as cash in your SRS account is like asking inflation to come and makan your hard-earned money.

-Note that the Supplementary Retirement Scheme is NOT the only way to plan for retirement.
+But note that the Supplementary Retirement Scheme is NOT the only way to plan for retirement.

 Nothing is stopping you from simply opening another bank account and depositing your retirement savings there for investment purposes!